parmoo/parmoo/docs/how-to-write.rst

-In an effort to simplify workflow, improve maintainability, and optimize iteration times when working with ``jax``, this feature has been removed and all ParMOO scripts **must** use named inputs/outputs starting in version 0.4.0 and newer.
+In an effort to simplify workflow, improve maintainability, and optimize iteration times when working with ``jax``, this feature has been removed and all ParMOO scripts **must** use named inputs/outputs as of version 0.4.0.

 Adding Design Variables
 -----------------------